ipfs/ipfs-blog/src/_blog/self-hosting-routing-v1-endpoint.md

 - Vendor-agnostic HTTP API for content routing, peer routing, naming
 - HTTP = maximized compatibility with standard tools
-- Enables large routing providers
+- Enables large routing providers to announce more data than DHT can handle
-- Enables offloading for light IPFS implementations
+- Enables offloading for light IPFS implementations, helps with dial limits and throttling present in browsers, and provides redundancy
+- Decouples routing from retrieval services, which enables smarter backend scaling, reducing cost

 ## ****Have you got standards?****